Vodafone is facing 27 charges under the Fair Trading Act for claims made about its FibreX broadband service.

 The Commerce Commission, which laid the charges, alleges Vodafone’s advertising of FibreX misled consumers into thinking it was a full fibre-optic broadband service, the same as the ultra-fast broadband (UFB) network being rolled out by the government.

-The case is scheduled to be called in the Auckland District Court on 22 May.
+The case is to be called in the Auckland District Court on 22 May.
 The commission is also alleging Vodafone’s website misled consumers about the broadband options available at their addresses.
+Vodafone will defend the charges.